One of the most recurring questions we’re asked by entrepreneurs is this one:

 Additionally, remember that as e-Residents, members of a startup can digitally sign documents with their Estonian identity cards.
 This is a perfect scenario for a startup whose members live in different parts of the world but still need to hire employees, make legal agreements, distribute dividends, etc…

-The world of tomorrow is digital.
 It is a world without borders, geographical limitations, barriers, or prejudices.
-A world where you can travel, live, and work wherever you want.
+A world where you can travel, live and work wherever you want.